-You have to move in together with your partner for the right reasons, not because you have been dating for too long.
+You have to merge into a relationship with your partner for the right reasons, not because you have been dating for too long.
 You do not want to cohabit because there is pressure from your partner, family, or friends.
 Financial considerations are important, but you may not want to move in only because you will save rental or reduce your living expenses.
 Moving in together should be a logical and mutual decision.

 4. You both agree on it

-The decision to move in together is an important one.
+The decision to join in together is an important one.
 But before you take the big plunge, you should talk to your partner about your long-term goals to see if you’re on the same page.
-Moving in together with your partner may not necessarily mean that your relationship will result in marriage.
+Deciding to fuse with your partner may not necessarily mean that your relationship will result in marriage.
 If you are keen on marriage and want to move in because of it, talk to your partner first to know what they think the future of the relationship is.

 5. You’re relaxed around each other

 One of the most rewarding parts of the relationship would be the freedom you experience in it, to be completely relaxed and at ease around your partner.
-It could be a good idea to move in together if you and your partner are okay with each other’s imperfections and flaws.
+It could be a good idea to consolidate into one if you and your partner are okay with each other’s imperfections and flaws.
 In short, you feel right at home when you are with your partner.
 If that is the case, it could be time to take your relationship to the next stage.

 Living together means you have to be comfortable with your partner even if they come home smelly after a workout or snore.